 The report by the Ohiobased Institute for Energy Economics and Financial Analysis said the small operate six of the company's modular nuclear reactor being developed by NuScale Power in Oregon is "too expensive, too risky and too uncertain."

-The NuScale design is the only small-scale reactor to win safety approval so far from the U.S. Nuclear Regulatory Commission, and the agency is poised to issue a rule this summer that would NuScale reactors, and utilifully certify it.
+The NuScale design is the only small-scale reactor to win safety approval so far from the U.S. Nuclear Regulatory Commission, and the agency is poised to issue a fully certify it.

 The Utah Associated Municipal Power Systems,